wasmcode/plugin-webpack/README.md

-# webpack-plugin-fabric
+# plugin-webpack

-An entirely new experience with including low-level, highly performant code in you web apps.
+An entirely new experience with including low-level, highly performant code in your web apps.